Todd-L-Miller/a-paladin-tutorial/section-02.md

 way.
 This year, you and your whole class are marching to the catacombs east of town.
 You listen intently, along with everyone else, to the page.
-Knight-Commander Harris, the second-in-command of your school, had been taking the senior squires on a field march: knights had the responsibility to lead if an officer wasn't available, so squires have to practice leadership._
+Knight-Commander Harris, the second-in-command of your school, had been taking the senior squires on a field march: knights have the responsibility to lead if an officer wasn't available, so squires have to practice leadership._
 Ask the player what their favorite (school) class is.  _They'd noticed a single skeleton, destroyed it, and -- you hoped the squire who made the